 Do you want your kids to learn Spanish AND have fun with them?
 You can do both using the fun and easy activities to teach the list of body parts in Spanish that I have in this lesson.
-I have detailed instructions for a game (a great way to spend time together), video ideas, a listening and reading activity, and detailed instructions for Total Physical Response (TPR) which is a great way to practice Spanish with actions.
+I have detailed instructions for a game (a great way to spend time together), video ideas, a listening and reading activity, and detailed instructions for Total Physical Response (TPR) which is a proven way to learn Spanish using actions.

 Don’t know Spanish?
 No worries!
 I have a video with the listening activity, so you can either listen to it to hear the correct pronunciation or have your kids watch it to complete the activity.